 To fully maximise Hotel de Len’s fresh-air-giving potential, book a Premium with Terrace and get inhaling.

-The spa on the top floor has the best view in the hotel – and, as if that mountain vista wasn’t tonic enough, there’s a Finnish sauna, ice waterfall, outdoor hot tub, herbal-tea station and even an ‘emotional shower path’ to ensure you’re feeling your best.
+The spa on the top floor has the best view in the hotel – and, as if that mountain vista wasn’t tonic enough, there’s a bio-sauna, steam room, ice waterfall, outdoor hot tub, herbal-tea station and even an ‘emotional shower path’ to ensure you’re feeling your best.

 Everything you could possibly need for all-season Alpine adventuring (including, if you’re so inclined, trousers that can become shorts) – but you can leave your refillable water bottle at home, as the hotel provides them (along with still and sparkling fountains).